top of page

 Affidavit letters are usually prepared during the application preparation stage, when couples gather relationship evidence before submitting their immigration forms.

-In adjustment of status cases, these letters are typically included in the marriage-based filing together with other evidence supporting the relationship.
-They may be submitted with the initial packet or later if USCIS requests additional evidence.
+For couples applying through adjustment of status, these letters are often included in the filing packet together with other documentation supporting the marriage.
+In some cases, additional affidavits may also be submitted later if USCIS requests more evidence.

-Because they are supporting evidence, affidavit letters usually work best when combined with other documentation showing the couple’s shared life.
+Because they are supporting evidence, affidavit letters tend to work best when they reinforce a broader set of documents that show the couple’s shared life.

 Recent Posts